In this document:

 Introduction

-• Google Calendar sync checking for conflicts
+- The Google Calendar sync option is enabled to check for conflicts

 Reset Availability Caching to Help Resolve Missing Time Slots